sand4rt/playwright-ct-angular/README.md

 ## TODO

+> **Note**
+> The library is still under development and not ready for production yet.
+This message including todolist will disappear when it's finished.
+Feel free to create a pull request if you want to contribute!

 - [x] Render component with props/inputs: `mount(Component, { props: {} })`
 - [x] Render component with slots/ng-content: `mount(Component, { slots: {} })`
 - [x] Capturing events/outputs: `mount(Component, { on: {} })`